vguerato/vguerato/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Developer from 2015y, PHP and Ubuntu enthusiastic with a good knowledge expericience in development of solutions for Supply chain and Delivery/Shippiment.
+- 🙋 Developer from 2015y, PHP and Ubuntu enthusiastic with a good knowledge expericience in development of solutions for Supply chain and Delivery/Shippiment.

-## Getting Started

-### ⭐ Stacks
+### ⭐ Requirements

 - ⭐ PHP, Laravel
 - Flutter, Dart